Overview of Problem

 -

-Navigate to the Box Edit program which will be in 1 of 2 locations on your computer
+Navigate to the Box Edit program, which will be in one of two locations:

 To fix Box Local Com Service not showing in Startup menu: